Separatism in Russia: Chechnya

 The government of Ichkeria is currently in exile.
-Ichkeria was recognized as “temporarily occupied” by Ukrainian parliament in 2022.
+Ichkeria was recognized as "temporarily occupied" by Ukrainian parliament in 2022.
 Currently there are Chechen volunteers fighting for the Ukrainian army with the goal to restore independence.
 Other Chechen separatist movements, such as Adat People's Movement, operate independently from Ichkerian government.
-Chechen separatists are represented on the Free Nations of Russia Forum.
+Chechen separatists are represented on the Free Nations of Post-Russia Forum.